emard/esp32synscan/README.md

 RX/TX roles on the mount are swapped and actually indicate RX/TX on remote end

+# WARNING WARNING WARNING

+There exist different RJ-11 and RJ-12 cables for telephones, known as [straight and cross RJ-11 RJ-12](/doc/straight-vs-cross-cable.pdf) For the phones it does not matter but here it matters!

+STANDARD PHONE CABLE MAY NOT BE
+SUITABLE.
+USE ONLY STRAIGHT WIRED 4-PIN RJ-11 or STRAIGHT WIRED 6-PIN RJ-12.
+IF A CROSS WIRED CABLE
+IS USED THEN 12V WILL FRY ELECTRONICS IN THE MOUNT
+AND ESP32.

+# Test serial connection

 https://stargazerslounge.com/topic/239925-skywatcher-heritage-virtuoso-controlled-via-bluetooth/page/6/
 Another way to test is to connect to the mount using a terminal program